wordslab-org/wordslab-notebooks/README.md

 - a consistent installation of all the GPU-accelerated libraries you need to start your projects right away (see list below)
 - scripts and tutorials to guide you through the whole development lifecycle (with Github and Huggingface)
 - all that with a **one click install** contained in a single directory on your machine

+Don't be deceived by the apparent simplicity of this solution: simplicity is the main feature of the product!
+It is the result of **many iterations over 4 years** to converge to this light and seamless experience.

 WARNING: this local AI development environment is meant to be used **at home, on a computer not accessible from the internet**
 - ease of use was prioritized for this specific context